 11. Tanglewood TW15ASM Acoustic Guitar – Solid Mahogany

 Time to check out the TW15ASM from Tanglewood.
 With a pure, solid mahogany build and a classic dreadnought shape, the TW from the Sundance series is a warm and classically resonant acoustic guitar that breaks into the high-end with a price tag not be argued about.
-At £699, the guitar still comes under amazing acoustic guitars for blues under £1000, and is definitely under-priced considering build quality, tone, and classic acoustic dreadnought shape.
+The guitar comes under amazing acoustic guitars for blues under 1000, and is definitely under-priced considering build quality, tone, and classic acoustic dreadnought shape.
 Check it out at the link below.

 Pros: Dreadnought shape and dazzling build quality / Beautiful acoustic tone